-Based on the speed and the competitive performance of ML algorithms when used to estimate photo-zs, it is possible that an ML approach to the problem could be promising.
-With this in mind, we take a significant step towards realising the ultimate goal of extracting full posterior distributions of galaxy properties using ML by first focusing on 2D posterior distributions of redshift and stellar mass.
+Based on the speed and the competitive performance of ML algorithms when used to estimate photo-\textit{z}s, it is possible that an ML approach to the problem could be promising.
+With this in mind, we take a significant step towards realizing the ultimate goal of extracting full posterior distributions of galaxy properties using ML by first focusing on 2D posterior distributions of redshift and stellar mass.
 We choose these properties as they are two of the most important and accurate to predict (\citealt{walcher}; \citealt{conroy}).
-Furthermore, joint PDFs are straightforward to visualise and thus ideal for uncovering any hidden correlations or degeneracies which exist between the properties.
+Furthermore, joint PDFs are straightforward to visualize and thus ideal for uncovering any hidden correlations or degeneracies that exist between the properties.

-Joint redshift - stellar mass PDFs have many potential science applications such as determining the evolution of the stellar mass function (SMF) (e.g. \citealt{papovich}; \citealt{mortlock}; \citealt{capozzi}), the cross-correlation function between galaxies and galaxy groups \citep{yang}, understanding the connection between stellar mass and dark matter in galaxy clusters \citep{antonella_2016,antonella_2020}, and the stellar-to-halo mass relation (SHMR) \citep[see][for an overview]{wechsler}.
+Joint redshift--stellar mass PDFs have many potential science applications such as determining the evolution of the stellar mass function (SMF; e.g. \citealt{papovich}; \citealt{mortlock}; \citealt{capozzi}), the cross-correlation function between galaxies and galaxy groups \citep{yang}, understanding the connection between stellar mass and dark matter in galaxy clusters \citep{antonella_2016,antonella_2020}, and the stellar-to-halo mass relation \citep[SHMR; see][for an overview]{wechsler}.
 However, their storage remains a potential issue.
 Unless there is a revolution in data storage, it will not be feasible to store a large number of multivariate PDFs.
 To solve this dilemma, we have developed \texttt{GALPRO}, a highly intuitive and efficient \texttt{Python} package for rapid, on-the-fly generation of n-dimensional PDFs. \texttt{GALPRO} is documented and available for fellow researchers to use in their analyses at \url{https://galpro.readthedocs.io/}.

-An interesting application of \texttt{GALPRO} could be to generate joint redshift - luminosity PDFs for measurements of the Hubble constant from gravitational wave events that lack an electromagnetic counterpart (\citealt{schutz, palmese2019}; \citealt*{darksiren1}).
-The use of full redshift PDFs rather than point estimates is very important for standard siren measurements \citep{Palmese:2020_190814}, and the inclusion of joint redshift - luminosity PDFs allows one to correctly define the selection function of the galaxy sample at the same time.
+An interesting application of \texttt{GALPRO} could be to generate joint redshift--luminosity PDFs for measurements of the Hubble constant from gravitational wave events that lack an electromagnetic counterpart (\citealt{schutz, palmese2019}; \citealt*{darksiren1}).
+The use of full redshift PDFs rather than point estimates is very important for standard siren measurements \citep{Palmese:2020_190814}, and the inclusion of joint redshift--luminosity PDFs allows one to correctly define the selection function of the galaxy sample at the same time.